Princess Maria Immacolata of Bourbon-Two Sicilies (1874–1947): Marriage

 Maria Immaculata married Prince Johann Georg of Saxony, sixth child and second-eldest son of George of Saxony and his wife Maria Anna of Portugal, on 30 October 1906 in Cannes.
 Her mother-in-law, Maria Anna, was the daughter of Maria II of Portugal and her husband Ferdinand II of Portugal.

-The couple did not have children.
+The couple did not have children, but Maria Immaculata cared for the children of her brother-in-law Frederick Augustus III of Saxony.